 Finally, getting enough sleep is one of the most important things you can do for your total wellbeing.
 You need a sleep routine that fosters healthy sleep.
 And you need a sleep schedule that allows you to get the right amount of sleep for optimal energy.

-One best practice is to put your phone and other screens away at least 30 minutes before bed.
+One best practice is to put your phone and other screens away before bed.
 LED screens emit light that wakes our brains up.
 Our phones also contain distractions that stimulate our brains into wakefulness.
 Looking at screens too close to bedtime does not foster healthy sleep.